(in chronological order)

 in to music via MIDI.
 I wrote a blog post about that so I won't go into details here:

 What I would like to mention about it is how fun it was, what a great learning experience it was, and that I got to work with some really bright people who helped a lot with various aspects of the project!
-I may publish a YouTube video about how I built the MIDI controllers.
+I may publish a YouTube video about how I designed and built the MIDI controllers.

 I took raw, anonymized tracking data and turned it into a variety of MIDI files.
 I handed that to my partner who then used Ableton Live to orchestrate an interactive audio-visual experience that people ended up having a lot of fun with!